ansible/ansible-lint/src/ansiblelint/rules/fqcn.md

 - `fqcn[action]` - Use FQCN for module actions, such ...
 - `fqcn[action-core]` - Checks for FQCNs from the `ansible.legacy` or `ansible.builtin` collection.
 - `fqcn[canonical]` - You should use canonical module name ... instead of ...
+- `fqcn[keyword]` - Avoid `collections` keyword by using FQCN for all plugins, modules, roles and playbooks.

 ```{note}
 In most cases you should declare the `ansible.builtin` collection for internal Ansible actions.